-The first flash and run procedure is very important to check if the you have set up the toolchain correctly.
-As example, if you are not able to launch OpenOCD maybe there is a problem with ST-Link drivers: in this case check that drivers have been installed correctly and check also that the USB cable has been connected properly using to the proper port: certain Discovery kits has more than a USB port so you have to check that you are using the port marked as ST-Link USB.
+The first flash and run procedure is very important to check if you have set up the toolchain correctly.
+As example, if you are not able to launch OpenOCD maybe there is a problem with ST-Link drivers: in this case check that drivers have been installed correctly and check also that the USB cable has been connected properly using to the proper port: certain Discovery kits have more than a USB port so you have to check that you are using the port marked as ST-Link USB.

-If you receive an error while switching on Debug perspective it could be that OpenOCD has not been started properly or that it has lost connection with target so you have to relaunch it (in debug context the MCU targeted by debugger is usually called target).
+If you receive an error while switching on Debug perspective it could be that OpenOCD has not been started properly or that it has lost connection with the target so you have to relaunch it (in debug context the MCU targeted by the debugger is usually called target).

 If OpenOCD starts properly, you will be able to read the target voltage, the number of breakpoints and watchpoints

 Information about the target will appear in the console windows and this will look like Fig.9.
-While OpenOCD is running, in the Debug perspective, in the you will see a related entry as shown in Fig.10.
+While OpenOCD is running, in the Debug perspective, you will see a related entry as shown in Fig.10.
 Note that,

 You cannot launch OpenOCD twice and you cannot launch the flash and run procedure if OpenOCD is not running.
 To restart the OpenOCD you have to terminate the first instance.

-In this article we focused more on the IDE and the basic procedures required by software development.
-In the next article we will take a deeper look to default demos focusing more on programming.
+In this article, we focused more on the IDE and the basic procedures required by software development.
+In the next article, we will take a deeper look to default demos focusing more on programming.